Momma Named Me Sheriff

-Momma Named Me Sheriff is an American adult animated sitcom created by Will Carsola and Dave Stewart for Adult Swim.
+Momma Named Me Sheriff is an American adult animated sitcom created by Will Carsola and Dave Stewart for Cartoon Network's nighttime programming block Adult Swim.
 The show serves as a spin-off/sequel series to Mr. Pickles and focuses on Old Town's dimwitted Sheriff.
-The show premiered on Adult Swim on November 18, 2019, unannounced and disguised as an episode of Mr. Pickles, with the series finale to the original series airing right before.
+The show premiered on Adult Swim on November 18, 2019, unannounced and disguised as an episode of Mr. Pickles, right after the airing of the latter's series finale.
 The show was renewed for a second season and premiered on February 15, 2021.

 Plot

-The Sheriff patrols Old Town while having different misadventures.
-He is joined by Stanley Goodman who now works as the deputy.
+A childish sheriff, whose name happens to be "Sheriff" patrols Old Town while having misadventures.
+He is joined by Stanley Goodman who now works as the Deputy.